 One of my favorite things about real, nutrient dense food is that I find myself eating amazingly delicious things that I previously deemed to be guilty pleasures – bacon, butter, cream, egg yolks, and other delectables are now my top health foods.
 I love it!

-Lately lots of my favorite foodies (like CheeseSlave) have been taking about a jello, and I am just thrilled for a wiggly jiggly revival, especially when I can pass it off as part of my nutritious diet.
+Recently I discovered that finger jello doesn’t have to be a junk food; and I am just thrilled for a wiggly jiggly revival, especially when I can pass it off as part of my nutritious diet.

 I remember J-E-L-L-O from my junk food days – from shapely molds with suspended fruit cocktail to a bowlful topped with Cool Whip.
 Sometimes we skipped the prep, and just dipped our stained red fingers in to the sugary powder – admittedly a bit disgusting – but all fun nonetheless.
 Who knew one of the most iconic American desserts could easily morph into a nutrient dense health food!